4 Signs Your Child is Ready for Overnight Camp

 camp-entrance

-Remember back in the day when you were gathered around a camp fire roasting marshmallows, singing camp songs and laughing with your friends during the summer?
+Remember back in the day when you were gathered around a campfire roasting marshmallows, singing camp songs and laughing with your friends during the summer?
 Remember that feeling of joy and excitement upon making new best friends?

 Those were the days.
 Now that you‘re older and wiser, don‘t you want your kids to enjoy a classic summer experience?
 Now it‘s their turn to tell ghost stories in their bunks and stargaze at the top of a mountain.